-PART FOUR: MOUNTAIN RESCUE
+PART IV: HOUNTAIN RESCUE

-- 1. Refer to Figure 4.
+- Refer to Figure 4.
 Which knot is loaded incorrectly?

-- a.
+a.

-- b.
+b.

-- c.
+c.

-- d.
+d.

-- 2. Which of the following is the primary reason that the ASRC backs up knots with overhand knots rather than half-hitches?
+- Which of the following is the primary reason that the ASRC backs up knots with overhand knots rather than half-hitches?

-- a.
+a.
 Overhand knots use less rope than half-hitches.

-- Overhand knots are self-tightening, and therefore more secure than half-hitches.
+- (b) Overhand knots are self-tightening, and therefore more secure than half-hitches.

 - c.
 Overhand knots are easier to tie than half-hitches.

 - d.
 Precedent and tradition dictate it.

-- 3. When one is stacking a rope, it should be stacked:
+- 3. When one is uncoiling a rope and placing it on the ground, it should be "stacked" so that the rope will pay out without tangling.
+Which of the following is the best way to stack a rope?

-- a. in figure eights on the ground.
+- a. in figure eights on the ground

-- b. in a random stack on the ground.
+- (b.) in a random stack on the ground

-- c. neatly in coils on the ground.
+- c. neatly in coils on the ground

-- d. in neat coils on a branch or member's arm.
+- d. in neat coils on a branch or member's arm

 - e.
-Any of the above will do.
+Any of the above will do

-- 4. Which of the following, when discovered during the routine inspection of a rope, should be cause for the rope to be considered for cutting or retirement?

-- a. a place where the core is showing through the sheath

-- b. a place where there is a "dent" felt in the core, even though the sheath is intact

-- c. a place where, although the core is not visible, the sheath is severely abraded all around, making the rope much easier to bend at that abraded point
+- 4. Which of the following, when discovered during the routine inspection of a rope, should be cause for the rope to be considered for cutting or retirement? - a. a place where the core is showing through the sheath - b. a place where there is a "dent" felt in the core, even though the sheath is intact - c. a place where, although the core is not visible, the sheath is severely abraded all around, making the rope much easier to bend at that abraded point - "d."

-- d.
 All the above are good cause to not use the rope, and to refer it to a senior member for evaluation.

-- 5. Refer to Figure 5.
-Which is the strongest rigging?

-- a.
-Theta = 120 degrees

-- b.
-Theta = 60 degrees

-- c.
-Theta = 45 degrees

-- d.
-Theta = 20 degrees

-- 6. Of the following, which is the strongest way to rig a static line to a tree?

-- a. tree wrap

-- b. bowline

-- c.
-2" seat belt webbing slings and 2 large steel locking D carabiners

-- d.
-Figure eight

-- 7. Refer to Figure 6.
-Which belay is tied in and aimed correctly?

-- a.

-- b.

-- c.